ClientCrash/mission_files/README.md

   - `ignorerrors:true` (default : false) The robot ignores all errors in execution
   - `simulate:true`(default : false)  The controlling software executes the mission file in a simulation not on a real device.
   - `devicecheck:false`(default : true) Ignores The supported-devices section of the Header
+  -  `yamlbody:true`(default:false) Activates the not yet supported option to write the Body and the End part in yaml
+  -  `exampleplugin/exampleoption: 1` (default : 0)
 ### Plugins
 #### Plugins are defined in the Header the section is marked with a `PLUGINS` at the start.
     `PLUGINS`